timescale/docs/tutorials/OLD_nyc-taxi-cab.md

 In the command below, be sure to substitute the items in the curly braces with information from your TimescaleDB instance, as you did earlier.
-Also take note that this command includes the Timescale Cloud database that is automatically created for you.
+Also take note that this command includes the Timescale database that is automatically created for you.
 If you are running the database locally, replace the database name as needed.

 ```bash